dgaydukov/cert-aws/README.md

 * aws config CF template (check that ec2 is of specific type and alert when type has been changed)
 * Kinesis firehose real example (with cf template)
 * connect 2 vpc with privatelink (access ec2 from one vpc from another)
+* ELB access logs store to s3 => trigger lambda to process logs and put them into elasticsearch